-The igneous samples (metabasalts and metagabbros) analysed here possess δ^{66} Zn isotope compositions that range from +0.03 ± 0.02 ‰ to +0.30 ± 0.02 ‰, with a mean δ^{66} Zn value of + 0.21 ± 0.16 ‰ (2sd; n=21).
-Recent work by Wang et al., 2017 suggests that MORB possesses a Zn isotope composition of δ^{66} Zn = + 0.28 ± 0.03 ‰ (n = 6; samples from Carlsberg and North Atlantic), which is indistinguishable within error of the studied samples.
+The igneous samples (metabasalts and metagabbros) analyzed here possess δ^{66} Zn isotope compositions that range from $+0.03\pm0.02\%$ to $+0.30\pm0.02\%$, with a mean δ^{66} Zn value of $+0.21\pm0.16\%$ (2sd; n=21).
+Recent work by Wang et al. [2017] suggests that MORB possesses a Zn isotope composition of δ^{66} Zn = $+0.28\pm0.03\%$ (n=6; samples from Carlsberg and North Atlantic), which is indistinguishable within error of the studied samples.
 The absence of any variation between Zn concentration and δ^{66} Zn within the sample set suggests that the overall δ^{66} Zn is not the result of Zn mobility during fluid loss under eclogite facies conditions.
-To demonstrate this we have modelled the evolution of δ^{66} Zn within the supplementary information A4.
+To demonstrate this we have modeled the evolution of δ^{66} Zn within the dehydrated eclogite according to the same Rayleigh distillation equation given in section 5.1, the result of which is shown in the supporting information A4.
 This model confirms that the solubility of Zn, even in the presence of aqueous SO_x and/or CO_x species, is too low to lead to a significant fractionation of zinc isotopes in the metabasaltic eclogites during prograde metamorphism.

-In the case of the Queyras blueschist facies metagabbros, the lack of a correlation between δ^{66} Zn and fluid mobile elements (supplementary material A5), suggests that the blueshist facies sediment interaction, which has affected Fe isotopes, has not perturbed the whole rock Zn isotope systematics of these samples.
-However it is possible that the external metasomatic fluid either possesses Zn concentrations that are too low to significantly affect the Zn isotope composition of the metagabbros, or else that the sediment derived fluid preserves a Zn isotope composition indistinguishable to that of the metagabbros, and owing to the mass balance this interaction is not traceable with Zn isotopes.
-It is notable that the metasomatic contact between metagabbros and metasedimentary rocks analysed here preserves the lightest δ^{66} Zn (+0.03 ± 0.02 ‰) and δ^{56} Fe (-0.02 ± 0.03 ‰) values.
-Previous studies have shown that kinetic fractionation can occur along such type of metasomatic interfaces (Teng et al., 2006, Marschall et al., 2007, Penniston-Dorland et al., 2010, Pogge von Strandman et al., 2015) resulting in a decrease of isotopic values.
+In the case of the Queyras blueschist facies metagabbros, the lack of a correlation between δ^{66} Zn and fluid mobile elements (supporting information A5), suggests that the blueschist facies sediment interaction, which has affected Fe isotopes, has not perturbed the whole-rock Zn isotope systematics of these samples.
+However, it is possible that the external metasomatic fluid either possesses Zn concentrations that are too low to significantly affect the Zn isotope composition of the metagabbros, or else that the sediment derived fluid preserves a Zn isotope composition indistinguishable to that of the metagabbros, and owing to the mass balance this interaction is not traceable with Zn isotopes.
+It is notable that the metasomatic contact between metagabbros and metasedimentary rocks analyzed here preserves the lightest δ^{66} Zn (+0.03 ± 0.02%) and δ^{56} Fe (-0.02 ± 0.03%) values.
+Previous studies have shown that kinetic fractionation can occur along such type of metasomatic interfaces [Teng et al., 2006; Marschall et al., 2007; Penniston-Dorland et al., 2010; Pogge von Strandman et al., 2015] resulting in a decrease of isotopic values.
 These compositions arise from a preferential diffusive partitioning of the lighter isotopes relative to the heavier isotopes.
-It is thus conceivable that similar processes locally occur in the Queyras, however further work would be required to comment on this conclusively.
+It is thus conceivable that similar processes locally occur in the Queyras, however, further work would be required to comment on this conclusively.